Richard Wiese: Media

-Television series
+Born to Explore

-Born to Explore with Richard Wiese was one of six original half-hour educational/informational (E/I) programs on Litton's Weekend Adventure.
-The series aired Saturday mornings on ABC stations in the United States and was distributed internationally on National Geographic by Rive Gauche Television.
-The series premiered on September 3, 2011, and aired its final show on September 24, 2016.
-In January 2017, Born to Explore debuted on American Public Television (APT) stations nationwide.
+Born to Explore with Richard Wiese premiered on September 3, 2011, as one of the original half-hour educational and informational (E/I) programs on Litton's Weekend Adventure, a Saturday morning block on ABC stations in the United States.
+Wiese is its executive producer and presenter.
+The series was distributed internationally on National Geographic by Rive Gauche Television.
+After its final ABC episode on September 24, 2016, it moved to public television stations nationwide in January 2017, presented by WGBH and distributed by American Public Television.